How to take the first steps of your amazing running journey

 Everyday, millions of people just like you don their running shoes, hit play on their guilty pleasure playlists and head out the door.
 They’re there, come rain or shine, getting healthier with every step.

-Running has multiple benefits, including improving heart health, lung health, increasing joint strength and stability, and it could also reduce the risk of chronic illnesses like heart disease and type 2 diabetes.
+The benefits of running include, improving heart health, lung health, increasing joint strength and stability, and it could also reduce the risk of chronic illnesses like heart disease and type 2 diabetes.

 Man running with headphonesCredit: Shutterstock/ Jacob Lund